 What is Fenugreek (Methi)?

-Fenugreek Methi seeds “Trigonella foenum-graecum" have been used as a herb and as a spice.
+Fenugreek Methi seeds "Trigonella foenum-graecum" have been used as a herb and a spice.
 It is grown in India, Egypt, and Morocco.
 Fenugreek has been used in foods to treat medical conditions in many cultures.

 Interesting Fact - Fenugreek seeds are sometimes ground and used to flavor curries and maple syrup.